sunjay/turtle/examples/README.md

 **Source Code**: [tree.rs](tree.rs)

-Another tree-like fractal curve where the trunks or branches are squares rather than lines, with sizes chosen to make two squares' vertices coincide.
+This is a tree-like fractal curve where the trunks or branches are squares rather than lines.
+The sizes are chosen to make two squares' vertices coincide.

 ### Von Koch Snowflake